materiaraiding/materiaraiding-old/_ultimate/fru.md

 There are 2 ways you can orient this arena.
 Either using the lone yellow traffic light as Relative North, or the empty space between the 2 close yellow traffic lights. **Either method works, however if you are using the priority method below, you will have to reverse the prio for **lone yellow north**

-All of this sounds incredibly intimidating and complicated, but it can be simplified for each person.
+All of these sounds incredibly intimidating and complicated, but it can be simplified for each person.

 Once the cast bar goes off players will find Relative North.
 For this example I will be using the **2 yellow traffic lights** as North (AKA: **Balls North!**)